 Rolt Conference Centre toilets

-After passing through the glass doors, there are four steps to the right-hand side that lead down to a set of ladies’ toilets and a set of men’s toilets.
-The steps have a rise of 16cms.
+After passing through the glass doors, there are four steps to the right-hand side that lead down to a set of ladies' toilets and a set of men's toilets.

 Archives and reading room

 Once inside the conference centre there is a wheelchair accessible lift to the upper floor.
 The lift has side adjacent opening doors.
 There are also stairs to the upper floors.
-The flooring on the stairs is carpeted.

 The theatre is accessed by a series of seven steps which converts into a stair lift.
 The theatre has no natural lighting and has a wooden floor.